pop-os/shell/TESTING.md

 - [ ] Windows move across displays with the mouse
 - [ ] Changing the primary display moves the top bar.
 Window heights adjust on all monitors for the new position.
 - [ ] Unplug a display - windows from the display retile on a new workspace on the remaining display
-- [ ] Plug in a display - windows and workspaces don't change
 - [ ] NOTE: Add vertical monitor layout test

 ### Launcher